fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Add-AadrmRoleBasedAdministrator.md

 1.
 If you have not already done so, download and install the Azure AD PowerShell module, connect to the service by running **Connect-MsolService**, and then run the **Get-MsolGroup** cmdlet to lookup the GUID of the security group you created to administer role-based administrative rights for Rights Management.
-To install the Azure AD module, see the Install the Windows Azure AD Module section from the Manage Azure AD using Windows PowerShell (http://msdn.microsoft.com/library/windowsazure/jj151815.aspx) topic.
+To install the Azure AD module, see the [Install the Windows Azure AD Module section from the Manage Azure AD using Windows PowerShell](http://msdn.microsoft.com/library/windowsazure/jj151815.aspx) topic.

 Tip: If you have many groups, use the **Where-Object** cmdlet in Windows PowerShell to filter results.
 For example, you might enter the following cmdlet to filter and return only groups that start with "Rights": **Get-MsolGroup | where {$_.DisplayName -like "Rights*" }**

 2.
-In the output of the **Get-MsolGroup** cmdlet, copy the GUID value that was returned and use (paste) that value into the value of the -ObjectId parameter when you run the **Add-RoleBased Administrator** or Remove-AadrmRoleBasedAdministrator cmdlet.
+In the output of the **Get-MsolGroup** cmdlet, copy the GUID value that was returned and use (paste) that value into the value of the *ObjectId* parameter when you run the **Add-RoleBased Administrator** or [Remove-AadrmRoleBasedAdministrator](./Remove-AadrmRoleBasedAdministrator) cmdlet.

 ## EXAMPLES